anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 * **Bridge contracts** — Delegate calls to the handler contracts for deposits, start a transaction on the source chain, and execute the proposals on the target chain.
 * **Handler contracts** — Palm's handler contracts send mint/burn transactions depending on the user input.
 * **Target contracts** — On Palm, target contracts are ERC-20, ERC-721 and ERC-1155 on each side of the bridge.
-* **Deposit() function** — Here, a deposit is simply the initiation of a transfer of a piece of data, often representing instructions to execute a mint() function.
+* **Deposit() function** — Here, a deposit is simply the initiation of a transfer of a piece of data, often representing instructions to lock a token in the bridge.
+In the reverse direction, the deposit is an instruction to burn a token.
 * **Resource ID** — Identifier for the ERC-721 smart contract.
 Resource ID is used to link the contracts on both sides of the bridge.
 * **Chain ID** — Identifier of the chain, for example, Palm Network or Ethereum
 * **Calldata** — Payload contained by an event/proposal.
 The calldata represents a function to be executed on the targeted chain.
 On Palm, calldata represent the mint() functions.